Ready to celebrate the 77th anniversary of the NCAA Basketball Championship Tournament?

 Make and hang a huge posterboard tournament bracket so you can keep track of the winning teams and game scores as the tournament progresses.

-Dress as a referee with a shirt and whistle and keep all your party guests in line!
+referee with a shirt and whistle and keep all your party guests in line!

 Use basketball themed tableware.